kalaytan/py-dukas-mongo/README.md

 # README #

-A quick py script to download data from dukascopy using findatapy and upload to mongodb
+A quick py script to download data from dukascopy using findatapy and upload to mongodb.
+Please follow T&C of dukascopy!

 ## docker ##